eramdam/BetterTweetDeck/README.md

 - [ ] Display a little flag depending on the _supposed_ language of the tweet ?
 - [ ] Display a little avatar next to contacts in the "All accounts" messages column so you know easily with which account a thread began with

-# Ports

-Edge and Firefox are going to support extensions running through the [WebExtensions API](https://wiki.mozilla.org/WebExtensions) so Better TweetDeck should be able to get to Edge/Firefox in the future with almost no code changes! :tada:
+# Firefox and Edge ports

+## Firefox

+Firefox should be supported from Firefox 48, which is planned for [August](https://wiki.mozilla.org/RapidRelease/Calendar).
+At the time these lines are written, [BTD3 runs fine on Firefox!](https://twitter.com/BetterTDeck/status/731742829836304384)

+## Edge

+Preview version of Edge has [extensions support](https://blogs.windows.com/msedgedev/2016/03/17/preview-extensions/).
+Most of the [WebExtensions APIs](https://developer.microsoft.com/en-us/microsoft-edge/platform/documentation/extensions/extension-api-roadmap/) seems **not** to be implemented.
+Better TweetDeck needs **storage** and optionally **contextMenus** to be supported.
+As soon as Edge stable gets released with extensions support this summer, I will work on this port.